 CCSDS develops standards that support interoperable interfaces between the various elements of a space data system that may be distributed between different space agencies or other institutions.
 CCSDS itself is organized into a number of Areas with responsibility for standardization of different aspects of a space data system.
 While these standards have been developed over decades, and there must be potential for change as new technologies become established, there is the intention that the various standards developed by CCSDS can be deployed effectively together in actual space data systems.

-CCSDS has undertaken a task to define and describe a reference architecture for space data systems that shows where CCSDS standards may be deployed.
-This reference architecture addresses both published standards and the current roadmap for development of standards.
+CCSDS has undertaken a task to define and describe a complete reference architecture for space data systems that shows where and how all of the CCSDS standards are intended to be deployed.
+This reference architecture specifically addresses both published standards and the current roadmap for development of standards.
 In so doing it can be used to:

 show how CCSDS standards may be orchestrated together within actual space data systems